A complete guide to summer theatre in NYC

 Discover all the live theatre taking place in New York this summer.

 To quote Hamilton, there’s nothing like summer in the city.
 Especially when New York theatres are open.
-With Broadway shows coming back in just a few months time and off-Broadway theatres opening city-wide, there’s a ton of theatre and live entertainment on our doorstep.
+With Broadway shows back in full swing and Off-Broadway theatres opening new shows citywide throughout the summer, there’s a ton of theatre and live entertainment on our doorstep.

-Reunite with friends and family.
-Hear the orchestra tune up again.
+Grab your friends and family.
+Hear an orchestra tune up again.
 Get ready to experience the summer of a lifetime at New York theatres.
 Here’s our guide to summer theatre in New York City.

 Which outdoor shows can I see in New York this summer?

-Explore all that NYC theatre has to offer this summer, while being in the great outdoors.
-At the Delacorte Theater, Shakespeare in the Park returns for another year, bringing the Bard's words to life.
-This year, Jocelyn Bioh's adaptation of The Merry Wives of Windsor takes center stage, transporting the Shakespearean play to south Harlem.
-Read more about The Merry Wives of Windsor here.
+Explore all that NYC theatre has to offer this summer while being in the great outdoors.
+At the Delacorte Theater, Shakespeare in the Park returns for its 60th year, bringing the Bard's words to life.
+This year, Richard III takes center stage with Black Panther star Dani Gurira, and Shaina Taub presents a musical adaptation of As You Like It fresh off the hit run of her musical Suffs.

-If you're craving the festival atmosphere, Restart Stages at Lincoln Center for the Performing Arts provides this in bountiful amounts.
-Events are scheduled all summer long, including live concerts, recitals, dance exhibits, and poetry slams.
-Upcoming shows will be announced in the coming weeks, so you'll have to keep an eye out for the latest lineup.
+If you're craving the festival atmosphere, Lincoln Center for the Performing Arts hosts Summer for the City through August 14.
+Free events are scheduled all summer long, including live concerts, recitals, dance exhibits, and poetry slams.

 Which indoor shows can I see in New York this summer?